akhan7/fss16groupG/project/README.md

     ![costs](./pics/cost.PNG)

-### What algorithms can we use to model this problem?
+### What algorithms can we use to optimize this problem?

-During the course we have come across a variety of meta heuristic algorithms like Simulated Annealing, Genetic algorithm , Particle Swarm optimization and so on.
-Just for fun read about  **Ant colony Optimization** and try to model this problem with ACO
+During the course we have come across a variety of meta heuristic algorithms like Simulated Annealing, Genetic algorithm , Particle Swarm optimization and so on. >>> Just for fun read about  **Ant colony Optimization** and try when you get time <<<<

 * #### Simulated Annealing :
+Simulated annealing (SA) is a probabilistic technique for approximating the global optimum of a given function.
+Specifically, it is a metaheuristic to approximate global optimization in a large search space.
+It is often used when the search space is discrete (e.g., all tours that visit a given set of cities).
+Simulated annealing interprets slow cooling as a slow decrease in the probability of accepting worse solutions as it explores the solution space.
+Accepting worse solutions is a fundamental property of metaheuristics because it allows for a more extensive search for the optimal solution.<sub>Taken from wikipedia</sub>

 * #### Genetic Algorithm :
+In computer science and operations research, a genetic algorithm (GA) is a metaheuristic inspired by the process of natural selection that belongs to the larger class of evolutionary algorithms (EA).
+Genetic algorithms are commonly used to generate high-quality solutions to optimization and search problems by relying on bio-inspired operators such as mutation, crossover and selection.

 * #### PSO :
+Particle swarm optimization (PSO) is a computational method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
+It solves a problem by having a population of candidate solutions, here dubbed particles, and moving these particles around in the search-space according to simple mathematical formulae over the particle's position and velocity.
+Each particle's movement is influenced by its local best known position, but is also guided toward the best known positions in the search-space, which are updated as better positions are found by other particles. <sub>Taken from class notes</sub>

 * #### ACO :